bigcommerce/dev-docs/docs/api-docs/catalog/currencies/how-currencies-work.md

 BigCommerce does not dynamically convert currency.
 To convert the merchant will need to do one of the following:
 * Manually update their conversion rate from default currency to other transactional currencies.
-* Set up automatic updates to their conversion rate through APIs,
+* Set up automatic updates to their conversion rate through APIs.
 * Set up explicit pricing per each currency using Price Lists (only available to Enterprise merchants)
 * Pricing by currency only, not by country.